 Difference in Translations

-This describes undefined abominations and a complete destruction.
+This describes undefined abominations and complete destruction.
 The title of this article shows the NASB.
 The KJV reads:

 “and for the overspreading of abominations he shall make it desolate, even until the consummation, and that determined shall be poured upon the desolate“